Homosynaptic plasticity: Homosynaptic Plasticity in Learning and Memory

 Homosynaptic plasticity is a crucial mechanism that enables the brain to refine synaptic strength in response to experience, playing a fundamental role in learning and memory.
 This process ensures that frequently activated neural pathways are strengthened while less relevant connections weaken, thereby optimizing memory storage and retrieval.
 Within the corticohippocampal circuit, homosynaptic plasticity helps regulate information flow between the entorhinal cortex (EC) and hippocampus, two regions essential for encoding, consolidating, and recalling memories.
 The synaptic plasticity and memory (SPM) hypothesis suggests that memory formation relies on experience-driven synaptic modifications.
 Research has shown that alterations in synaptic strength, particularly through long-term potentiation (LTP) and long-term depression (LTD), directly impact learning capacity.
 LTP reinforces neural pathways by enhancing synaptic efficiency, making it easier for neurons to communicate and retain learned information.
 Conversely, LTD weakens less-used connections, allowing for the elimination of outdated or irrelevant information, which prevents cognitive overload and supports adaptive learning.

 Maintaining Long-Term Changes

 In order to stabilize LTP and make it last longer periods of time, new proteins supporting this change are synthesized in response to stimulation at a potentiating synapse.
-The challenge that arises is how to get specific, newly synthesized proteins to the correct input-specific synapses they are need at.
+The challenge that arises is how to get specific, newly synthesized proteins to the correct input-specific synapses at which they are needed.
 Two solutions to this problem include synaptic tagging and local protein synthesis.
 However, before long-term changes can take effect, short-term mechanisms like post-tetanic potentiation (PTP).